 Weebit SiOx ReRAM –

-Weebit technology is based on Prof. Tour’s Silicon Oxide (SiOx) Nano Porous (NP) breakthrough development.
+Weebit technology originates from Prof. Tour’s Silicon Oxide (SiOx) breakthrough development.
 Prof. Tour is one of the leading scientists of our decade and a member of the Weebit advisory board.

 The most desirable device structure for high density nonvolatile memory (NVM) is the crossbar architecture composed of two electrode lines (bit-line and word-line) perpendicular to each other with memory materials sandwiched in between.
 This provides the highest density attainable in a 2-dimensional (2D) planar crossbar architecture (4F2 where F = minimum feature size).
 Furthermore, this planar structure is conducive to multi-layer integration, wherein multiple levels of 2D arrays are fabricated on top of each other forming a highly dense 3D memory array.

 Prof. Tour has demonstrated a working ReRAM SiOx device that outperforms Flash in every parameter

 Prof. Tour has demonstrated Non-Volatile Memory behavior with SiOx.
 SiOx is the most common and lowest cost material in the semiconductor industry.
 These SiOx memory elements have shown desirable performance metrics such as extremely high ON-OFF ratio, multi-bit capability, low energy consumption, and X-ray hardened property by conducting nano-filaments forming at a sub-5-nm scale.
 The devices have fast switching speed and good stability suitable for future memory applications.

 The SiOx-based material is a new concept for a memory structure.
 The achieved performances are born from the unique SiOx characteristics which allows to produce a highly manufacturable cost effective ReRAM Technology.